Skip to main content

 GAZA UPDATE

-In response to the Hamas terrorist attack in Israel on 7 October 2023 and the violence which rapidly escalated in the region following the attack, there has been an important change to the law.
+In response to the outbreak of violence in Israel that commenced 7 October 2023, there has been an important change in law.

 This change helps certain groups of people fleeing the violence to receive housing assistance.